anc5c07/anc5c07-site/_posts/2023-03-22-jointmeeting.md

 |direct email|The 5C07 [March 2023 newsletter](https://mailchi.mp/03ad1c65a72f/anc5c07?e=2c31022c82) dispatched 3/12/2023 around 9pm ET contained mention of this meeting under the top header `Upcoming Meetings`|
 |email listservs|I do not currently make use of email group listservs for meeting notices; if there is one that seems especially relevant to the 5C07 boundaries, please let me know.|
 |[paper flyer](/flyers/)|This meeting is included in my [3/18/2023 dispatch flyer](/assets/documents/flyer-20230318.pdf).|

-## Agenda
-Feel free to reach out if you have suggestions for this agenda!

-- A debrief from Commissioners Piekara and Kapur on the 3/15 5B and [5C](/issues/20230315-5cmeeting/) meetings
-- Presentation from Hazle Crawford at [Department of Buildings](https://dob.dc.gov/) on [illegal construction](https://dcra.kustomer.help/contact/illegal-construction-inspection-request-form-SJLMTS2PD)
-- Presentation from Sherin Koshy at [Friends of South Dakota Ave](https://twitter.com/FoSDANE) on efforts to improve the roadway safety of South Dakota Ave
-- An update on the [22nd and Franklin mudslide](/22nd-franklin-modslide/)